rodrigoant/bsky-bot/README.md

 ## Quotes

-The quotes are stored in a private gist file this with +2000 entries:
+The quotes are stored in a private gist file with +2000 entries:

 ```json
 [